-A dialectical behavior therapy (DBT) program in GA is a part of cognitive-behavioral therapy.
-A study found that the second leading cause of death among individuals aged between 10-34 was suicide.
-Dialectical behavior therapy assists patients who are experiencing such intense negative emotions.
-At Atlanta Center for Mental Health, we offer mental health therapies such as DBT so we can help you cope overcome different mental health disorders.
+A dialectical behavior therapy (DBT) program in Georgia is a part of cognitive-behavioral therapy.
+A study found that the second leading cause of death among individuals between ages 10-34 was suicide.
+Dialectical behavior therapy assists clients who are experiencing such intense negative emotions.
+At Atlanta Center for Mental Health, we offer mental health therapies like DBT to help you cope and overcome different mental health disorders.

-This therapy also commonly treats patients with borderline personality disorder.
-Like CBT, the goal of DBT is to help patients identify negative thought patterns or behaviors and make them better while developing healthy habits.
+This therapy also commonly treats clients with borderline personality disorder.
+Like CBT, the goal of DBT is to help clients identify negative thought patterns or behaviors and restructure them while developing healthy habits.

 The Uniqueness of Dialectical Behavior Therapy

-The unique quality of DBT is that it focuses on two different concepts – acceptance and change.
-The therapist helps the patient accept painful emotions or conflicts.
-They then proceed to assist the patient to develop tolerance against stressful life events.
+The unique quality of DBT is that it focuses on two different concepts: acceptance and change.
+The therapist helps the client accept painful emotions or conflicts, and they then proceed to assist the client to develop tolerance against stressful life events.

-Our dialectical behavior therapy program focuses on helping the patient learn dealing with two opposing aspects at once.
-Many patients undergoing DBT experience very intense negative emotions.
-This is why they need to learn how to accept and change such emotions.
+Our dialectical behavior therapy program focuses on helping the client learn to deal with two opposing aspects at once.
+Many clients undergoing DBT experience very intense negative emotions, which is why they need to learn how to accept and change such emotions.

-Dialectical behavior therapy may also help teenagers or young adults who are experiencing very intense emotions due to the transition from childhood to adulthood.
+Dialectical behavior therapy may also help teenagers or young adults experiencing turbulent emotions due to the transition from childhood to adulthood.

 How Long Does a Dialectical Behavior Therapy Program Last?

-A comprehensive dialectical behavior therapy program in GA usually lasts for about six months.
-However, the therapist may adjust the period of treatment according to the patient’s needs.
-The program may include weekly sessions which may involve groups.
-There are also individual counseling sessions and phone coaching.
+A comprehensive dialectical behavior therapy program in Georgia usually lasts for about six months.
+However, the therapist may adjust the period of treatment according to the client’s needs.
+The program may include weekly sessions, involving group therapy, individual counseling, and phone coaching.
 A therapist works with the client to develop certain goals based on their needs and situation.

-There are many skills involved in the dialectical behavior therapy program, including:
+There are many healthy skills gained in the dialectical behavior therapy program, including:

 - Regulating emotions